"We get all the support we need from the academy"

 How was the application process?

-The application process consisted of two stages: firstly, I applied to the CECL doctoral programme of the Deák Ferenc Doctoral School of Law of the University of Miskolc, and then to the CEA Junior Programme.
-The latter took place in the framework of an open day, during which I had the opportunity to experience that CEA is the most suitable place for my development.
+The application process took place in two stages: first, I applied to the CECL doctoral programme of the Deák Ferenc Doctoral School of Law at the University of Miskolc, and then to the CEA UM Junior Programme.
+The latter took place במסגרת an open day, during which I had the opportunity to experience that CEA UM is the most suitable environment for my development.

 How did the move go?

-As I joined the CEA Junior Programme as a part-time student, I did not move to Hungary.
-Besides my classes at the University in Romania, I travel to Budapest every two weeks and stay in student hostels.
+Since I joined the CEA UM Junior Programme as a part-time student, I did not move to Hungary.
+Alongside teaching at a university in Romania, I travel to Budapest every two weeks, and during these visits I usually stay in student accommodation or hostels.

-Of course, my goals for the future still include teaching, I would like to expand my "portfolio" to other subjects besides constitutional law (comparative constitutional law, human rights).
-However, I would also like to work on the practical side of constitutional law.
-The CEA provides me with a training that will allow me to build up a substantial network of contacts and to get involved in a number of international projects, thus helping me to achieve my goals.
+Among my long-term goals, teaching naturally continues to play an important role.
+In addition to constitutional law, I would like to expand my portfolio to include other subjects (comparative constitutional law, human rights).
+At the same time, I would also like to engage in the practical aspects of constitutional law.
+CEA UM provides me with a programme through which I can build a significant professional network and become involved in numerous international projects, thereby facilitating the achievement of my goals.

 Was there anything you worried about before you came?

-As I mentioned before, I only joined the CEA Junior Programme as a part-time student.
-For this reason I travel every two weeks between Cluj-Napoca and Budapest.
-At the beginning of the programme, my only concern was about organising the trips, but over time I got used to this and it is no longer a problem.
+As I mentioned earlier, I joined the CEA UM Junior Programme as a part-time student.
+For this reason, I travel between Cluj-Napoca and Budapest every two weeks.
+At the beginning of the programme, my only concern was organising the travel, but over time I have gained experience in this as well, and it is no longer a problem.

 What is everyday life like at the academy?